Prasannadpp/RAG-PDF-Question-Answering/README.md

 GROQ_API_KEY=your_groq_api_key_here

-▶️ Running the Application TOKENIZERS_PARALLELISM=false venv/bin/python RAG_APPLICATION.py
+▶️ Running the Application/ TOKENIZERS_PARALLELISM=false venv/bin/python RAG_APPLICATION.py

-How it works:
+How it works:/
-Select a PDF file when prompted
+Select a PDF file when prompted/
-The PDF is indexed using vector embeddings
+The PDF is indexed using vector embeddings/
-Ask questions in the terminal
+Ask questions in the terminal/
-The system retrieves relevant content and generates answers Type exit to quit
+The system retrieves relevant content and generates answers/ Type exit to quit

-🧪 Example Queries
+🧪 Example Queries: /
-Summarize the PDF
+Summarize the PDF/
-What are the key points of the document?
+What are the key points of the document?/
-If an answer is not found in the PDF, the system responds:
-Not found in the PDF.
+If an answer is not found in the PDF, the system responds:/ Not found in the PDF.

-📦 Dependencies
+📦 Dependencies:

-langchain
-langchain-community
-langchain-groq
-langchain-huggingface
-chromadb
-PyPDF2
-sentence-transformers
+langchain/
+langchain-community/
+langchain-groq/
+langchain-huggingface/
+chromadb/
+PyPDF2/
+sentence-transformers/
 python-dotenv

-🔒 Notes
+🔒 Notes/
-API keys are never committed to GitHub
+API keys are never committed to GitHub/
-The application only answers based on document content Designed to handle large PDFs without exceeding token limits
+The application only answers based on document content/ Designed to handle large PDFs without exceeding token limits